photostructure/fs-metadata/README.md

   ```bash
   npm run docs
   ```

+## Why no CommonJS/CJS support?

+As of November 2024:

+- All supported versions of Node.js [consider ESM to be the official standard format](https://nodejs.org/api/esm.html#introduction)

+- Electron.js has (supported ESM since version 28.0)[https://www.electronjs.org/docs/latest/tutorial/esm], released December 2024.

+- TypeScript ESM support has been stable for more than a year as well.

+- If I add CJS support, I have to run the full test matrix twice (which already has macOS, Linux, and Windows for all supported versions of Node.js: 12 pipelines)

 ## Platform-Specific Behaviors

 This document details the behavior differences between Windows, macOS, and Linux when using the filesystem metadata library.